danielbrendel/rfcrawler/README.md

 use RFCrawler\RFCrawler; //Require the package class you want to use

-$obj = new RFCrawler('URL to subreddit or post here', 'optional user agent'); //Instantiate a new object instance to your feed
+$obj = new RFCrawler('URL to subreddit or post here', 'optional user agent', array of optional URL parameters); //Instantiate a new object instance to your feed
 $postsJson = $obj->fetchFromJson(...); //Fetch posts from JSON.
-Additionally pass one of the FETCH_TYPE_* constants in order to specify the sorting type, secondly the name of the item to fetch content afterwards if pagination is required, thirdly an array with URLS of which to filter from the posts and fourthly an array of tokens that the media URL must contain at least one of
+Additionally pass one of the FETCH_TYPE_* constants in order to specify the sorting type, secondly an array with URLS of which to filter from the posts and thirdly an array of tokens that the media URL must contain at least one of
 $postsRss = $obj->fetchFromRss(...); //Fetch posts from RSS.
-Additionally pass one of the FETCH_TYPE_* constants in order to specify the sorting type, secondly the name of the item to fetch content afterwards if pagination is required, thirdly an array with URLS of which to filter from the posts and fourthly an array of tokens that the media URL must contain at least one of
+Additionally pass one of the FETCH_TYPE_* constants in order to specify the sorting type, secondly an array with URLS of which to filter from the posts and thirdly an array of tokens that the media URL must contain at least one of

 foreach ($posts as $post) {
     //Access the following attributes from $post: